Search IOW Guide

 Town

-What's on in Totland Bay
+Things to do in Totland Bay

 Totland Bay is one of the gentler corners of West Wight, with a seafront that encourages people to slow down rather than tick things off.
 The village sits close to Colwell Bay, Headon Warren, Alum Bay and the road toward the Needles, so it can be a quiet base or the final stop on a bigger West Wight day.
 Its sunsets are part of the appeal, but Totland is not just a view.
 It has places to eat, coastal paths to follow, and small local happenings that are easy to miss if you only watch the larger resort calendars.